DevnagriAI/devnagri_docs/guide/Client_Guide.md

 Once the translator is assigned the project status becomes “Assigned”

 5. Pending Review:
-If the user chose the option to get the review along with translation then this “Pending Review” status arrives after the completion of translation.
+If the user chose the option to get the review along with translation then “Pending Review” comes after the completion of translation.

-6. Client Review:
+6. Customer Review:
-Client has to check the order once it has been completed from Devnagri end.
-Until the client gives approval the “Client Review” status appears.
+Customer has to check and confirm the order once it is done from our end.
+Till then the order is in "Customer Review" state.

 7. Completed:
-After the client marks the order as completed the status is changed to “Completed”
+After the customer marks the order as completed the status is changed to “Completed”

 8. Archived:
-User can archive the order completed or the order not required.
+User can archive the order if it's no longer required to be shown in the list of active orders.
 User can use option from “Actions” tab

 ### Actions
 ![action](./images/ActionUpdate.png)